Yellow Scotch Bonnet peppers with one sliced pod and handling gloves

 Scotch bonnets share the nutritional profile of habaneros: rich in vitamin C (often exceeding 200% of daily value per 100g), vitamin A from beta-carotene, and meaningful potassium and vitamin B6.

 The fruity yellow pigment (beta-carotene) in yellow Scotch bonnets provides vitamin A precursor activity.
 Red varieties have additional lycopene content alongside the beta-carotene, similar to other red C. chinense peppers.
+For heat-source context and data caveats, see our methodology context.

 The fundamental technique in Caribbean cooking with Scotch bonnet is using the whole pod for flavor without rupturing it.
-Floating a whole Scotch bonnet in a pot of rice, stew, or beans releases the fruity aromatics into the dish without the heat - the pod acts as a flavor balloon.
+Floating a whole Scotch bonnet in a pot of rice, stew, or beans releases the fruity aromatics into the dish without the heat, the pod acts as a flavor balloon.
 Remove it before serving for flavorful food with minimal burn.
 Piercing or cutting delivers the heat.

-Scotch bonnet hot sauce - whether Jamaican (Grace brand) or Barbadian (Pepper Sauce, with mustard and turmeric) - has a fruity complexity that habanero-based sauces approach but don't fully replicate.
+Scotch bonnet hot sauce, whether Jamaican (Grace brand) or Barbadian (Pepper Sauce, with mustard and turmeric) - has a fruity complexity that habanero-based sauces approach but don't fully replicate.
 The tropical fruit notes pair particularly well with mango, pineapple, and citrus in Caribbean cooking.

 When fresh Scotch bonnets aren't available, habaneros are the most accurate substitute for Scotch bonnet peppers - use them 1:1 in any recipe.
 The flavor is nearly identical.
 Facing heaven chilis and other C. chinense varieties also work.
 The key is staying within the species.